-In this study, modeling was carried out using trip generation and modal split to obtain the number of ridership from the five TOD MRT Jakarta area plans.
+In this study, modeling was carried out using trip generation and modal split to obtain the ridership number from the five TOD MRT Jakarta area plans.
 Trip generation aims to predict the number of trips raised and drawn by each TOD.
-This stage of the model development process only focuses on the number of trips that begin or end in each area, but not creating relationships between zones (Fithra, 2018).
-The next stage is a modal split that aims to predict travel: the choice of travel mode makers (Vanoutrive & Huyse, 2023).
-The value of modal split in this study was obtained from the average value of modal split obtained by literature studies, and TOD benchmarks in several countries.
+This stage of the model development process only focuses on the number of trips that begin or end in each area but does not create relationships between zones (Fithra, 2018).
+The next stage is a modal split that aims to predict travel: the choice of travel mode makers (Vanoutrive and Huyse, 2023).
+The value of modal split in this study was obtained from the average value of modal split obtained by literature studies and TOD benchmarks in several countries.